hoprnet/hoprnet/.processes/development.md

 #### Video call

-For every working day except Mondays, all members are required to join the video call with camera.
+For every working day except Mondays, all tech members are required to join the video call with camera.
 The call is an opportunity for everybody to catch up, call out on things that are blocking them and any other unexpected issues.

 _Required:_ `True`